 There’s a lot of interest in modern hallway flooring and in surface design in general, believes Mark Findlay, founder of vinyl flooring specialists Harvey Maria.
 ‘Entryway floors are no longer an after-thought; they’ve become an integral part of interior design and are now seen as a key feature in the home,’ he says.

 Modern hallway flooring ideas

-While a hallway floor, with its heavy use, needs to be durable and preferably easy to maintain, it can also be a feature that enhances the style and success of your room.
+While a modern hallway floor, with its heavy use, needs to be durable and preferably easy to maintain, it can also be a feature that enhances the style and success of your room.
 The choice of material depends on your budget and attitude towards character, beauty and practicality.

 1. Wow with wood

-Wood remains an enduring choice for interiors and is the ideal flooring to bring warmth and character to the entrance of your home.
+Wood remains an enduring choice for interiors and is the ideal modern flooring to bring warmth and character to the entrance of your home.

 Parquet floors – now considered a design classic – are always a sign of quality and craftsmanship and this elegant and timeless form of flooring first made an appearance in Louis XIV’s Versailles.
 With regular correct maintenance, it’s a modern hallway flooring idea that will last for years.